 In this case, it’s smart to monitor your competitor’s ad copy and look for gaps.
 And while it may be hard to compete with big bids, you might have room in the budget to bring on a PPC agency for an extra edge.

-We’ve covered the pros and cons of SEO and PPC management, now let’s look at situations where one might shine over the other.
+We’ve covered the pros and cons of SEO and PPC management; now, let’s look at situations where one might shine over the other.

 SEO and PPC management: a side-by-side comparison

-When it comes to PPC and SEO management, each has strengths and weaknesses.
 Using a combination of both will give you a bulletproof content marketing strategy.
 But when does one make more sense than the other?

 PPC is generally more efficient for: